 Taking a coding or design intensive course can be exhausting—even more so for students who also juggle a part-time or full-time job.
 They often turn to social media to unwind from class or projects, which can arguably be just as stressful.
-Ponder provides a temporary escape disconnected from such social distractions.
+Targeted at current and former coding and design students, Ponder aims to inspire and motivate students while providing a temporary escape disconnected from such social distractions that encourages taking breaks to increase focus.

-We began our discovery phase with 8 FIELD INTERVIEWS.
-I facilitated 3 interviews and took notes for the 4 my team conducted.
+We began our discovery phase with 8 field interviews.
+I facilitated 3 interviews and took notes for the 4 my team members conducted.

 We wanted to figure out a way to mitigate stress while keeping students motivated.
 To better understand their goals and pain points, we asked about how and where they sought comfort and inspiration, as well as their experience with stress management.